cloudflare/cloudflare-docs/content/magic-wan/tutorials/secure-web-gateway.md

 ![Static route configuration with defined prefixes, next hops, and priorities](/magic-wan/static/static-route-values.png)

-### 3. Setup site routers
+## 3. Setup site routers

 After setting up tunnels on Magic WAN side, you need to configure your site routers.
-In keeping with this example, refer to the [Configuration examples](#configuration-examples) table to find the IP addresses you should use.
+In keeping with this example, refer to the table in the [Example scenario](#example-scenario) to find the IP addresses you should use.

-### 4. Set up Cloudflare Gateway
+## 4. Set up Cloudflare Gateway

 The last step is to configure your Cloudflare Gateway policies from the [Zero Trust](https://one.dash.cloudflare.com/) dashboard.
 To set up the policies, refer to our [Gateway documentation](/cloudflare-one/policies/filtering/).